 The theory of change acknowledges that each nation’s leadership will ebb and flow over the years as each country faces social, economic, and political pressure to moderate the pace of implementing and sustaining significant greenhouse gas emissions reductions in their respective economies.
-Therefore, each nation will have its own style, approach, and goals, though collectively they must ensure a steep decline in current and future greenhouse gas emissions within the next decade.
+Therefore, each nation will have its own style, approach, and goals, though collectively they must ensure a steep decline in current and future greenhouse gas emissions by 2025.
 If these three nations meet their ambitious emissions reductions targets, then other nations will be compelled to act and meet their own targets, which collectively would result in the world abating catastrophic climate change.

 Through this grantmaking, we will support efforts to turn the corner on rising emissions of greenhouse gases by 2025, a threshold beyond which scientists agree that rising seas, severe droughts, and food and water security become permanent challenges to humankind.
 To meet that goal, international leadership and cooperation is needed to slow the rate of climate change quickly and to put in place the systematic changes needed to drive down emissions steeply in the long term.